knowsuchagency/graphql-example/README.md

 ]
 ```

-However, maybe we're unconcerned with the books field, for any of the authors for this particular query,
-and all that extra information seems to be slowing down our page load.
+However, maybe we're unconcerned with the `books` field and all that extra information seems to be slowing down our page load.

-To mitigate this problem, maybe we add another filter to the authors endpoint to remove that field from the result like so `/rest/authors?age=34&no_books=true`
+To mitigate this problem, maybe we add another filter to the authors endpoint i.e. `/rest/authors?age=34&no_books=true`

 Great, so now we get something like the following